masteranson/masteranson.github.io/KTLucid.markdown

 <br />

 ## Constant Improvement
-<div align="justify"> Through continually asking questions and exploring new manufacturing techniques we were able to lower costs by 65% while reducing manufacturing lead time from months to weeks. </div>
+<div align="justify"> TL;DR: Through continually asking questions and exploring new manufacturing techniques
+  we were able to lower costs by 65% while reducing manufacturing lead time from months to weeks. </div>

 <br />
 Check our products out on: [KT Lucid](https://www.ktlucid.com)